 Invitations to parties are not to be delivered or distributed at school.
+If students are inviting all students in a classroom, it is acceptable.

 Laptop Computers

 United Community School is a 1:1 district providing laptops to students in grades 2-6 and iPads for students in grades KG-1.
 Computer orientation and agreements are conducted each fall at the beginning of the school year.
 The primary goal of United Community School District's available technology is to enrich the learning that takes place in and out of classrooms.